 #ProtectMyPublicMedia

-Public media is facing funding cuts at the federal level that would significantly impact our programming, including news, music and culture, educational programs and the emergency alert system.
+Public media is facing funding cuts at the federal level that will significantly impact our programming, including news, music and culture, educational programs and the emergency alert system.

-The White House is seeking the elimination of funding for the Corporation for Public Broadcasting (CPB), a private, nonprofit corporation that supports 1,300 local public media stations across the country, like Minnesota Public Radio, as well as NPR and PBS.
+The White House called for the elimination of funding for the Corporation for Public Broadcasting (CPB), a private, nonprofit corporation that supports 1,300 local public media stations across the country, like Minnesota Public Radio, as well as NPR and PBS.

 - The White House sent a proposed rescission package to Congress on June 3.
-This $9.4 billion package includes a $1.1 billion cut in funding for the CPB, taking back money previously appropriated by Congress.
-Congress has 45 days to consider the proposal, and it only requires a majority vote to pass.
-If it is not passed in that timeframe, by July 18, the proposal dies.
+This $9.4 billion package included a $1.1 billion cut in funding for the CPB, taking back money previously appropriated by Congress.
+Congress had 45 days to consider the proposal, and only required a majority vote to pass.
+If not passed in that timeframe, by July 18, the proposal would die.

 - President Trump issued an Executive Order called “Ending Taxpayer Subsidization of Biased Media” on May 1, which prohibits any public media station that receives CPB or other federal funds from using those dollars for NPR and PBS.
 The CPB has issued a statement asserting it is not a federal government agency subject to the President's authority.
 NPR and three public media stations in Colorado have filed a lawsuit against the Administration claiming this order violates the Constitution and First Amendment rights.
 PBS also filed a lawsuit.